This exercise involves hand-coding a chart in SVG 1.1. There is widespread browser support for SVG 1.1.

 Include the following visual elements in your chart:

-The sample SVG file contains a comment with copyright and licence information:
+The sample SVG files contain a comment with copyright and CC BY 4.0 licence statement:

 Bear in mind: